danieljwait/e2ee-messenger/Writeup/README.md

 Test 4 not producing the expected output was expected as the lack of a receive loop was identified in *3.2.7* *SEND command handling* as well as the necessary steps to solve the problem.

-The failure of tests 10, 15, 16 and 17 were all unexpected.
+The failure of tests 10, 15, 16 and 17 was unexpected.
 During the next development cycle, I will investigate the errors that were thrown causing the program to hang in a debugging environment and do the necessary changes to the code.
 Since they were all client-side errors, they will likely be mitigated by checking the contents of fields and status of buttons before allowing any action to begin.

 Lastly, test 14 failed.
 This can be solved by adding a limit on the maximum number of characters allowed in the client program so that no transmission is greater than 2048 bytes.